Gender pay gap report

 Mean gender pay gap:

-Raven’s mean gender pay gap of 3.3% compares favourably to the national average of 13.2% as reported by the Office of National Statistics in November 2023.
+Raven’s mean gender pay gap of 1.08% in favour of male employees compares positively to the national average of 13.4% in favour of males as reported by the Office of National Statistics in October 2025.

 Median gender pay gap:

-Our median gender pay gap of 3% is skewed towards male employees but has reduced by 2.8% since 2020 and is below the national average of 14.3% as reported by the Office of National Statistics in November 2023.
+Our median gender pay gap of 1.25% is slightly skewed towards male employees but has reduced considerably over the past 5 years and is below the national average of 12.8% as reported by the Office of National Statistics in October 2025.

 Pay quartiles: